macieklamberski/frontkit/README.md

 # Frontkit

-Frontkit is a scaffolding for web projects.
+Frontkit is a static site generator.
 It consists of directories structure, base files and Gulp workflow which supports modern web tools like Browserify, JavaScript ES6 support, CSS preprocessors, file minificators, image optimizers.

 ## Structure